Pliable Index Coding via Conflict-Free Colorings of Hypergraphs: Abstract

 \section{Abstract}

 In the pliable index coding (PICOD) problem, a server is to serve multiple clients, each of which possesses a unique subset of the complete message set as side information and requests a new message which it does not have.
 The goal of the server is to do this using as few transmissions as possible.
-This work presents a hypergraph coloring approach to the PICOD problem.
-A \textit{conflict-free coloring} of a hypergraph is known from literature as an assignment of colors to its vertices so that each edge of the graph contains one uniquely colored vertex.
-For a given PICOD problem represented by a hypergraph consisting of messages as vertices and request-sets as edges, we present achievable PICOD schemes using conflict-free colorings of the PICOD hypergraph.
-Various graph theoretic parameters arising out of such colorings (and some new variants) then give a number of upper bounds on the optimal PICOD length, which we study in this work.
-Our achievable schemes based on hypergraph coloring include scalar as well as vector linear PICOD schemes.
-For the scalar case, using the correspondence with conflict-free coloring, we show the existence of an achievable scheme which has length $O(\log^2\Gamma),$ where $\Gamma$ refers to a parameter of the hypergraph that captures the maximum `incidence' number of other edges on any edge.
-This result improves upon known achievability results in PICOD literature, in some parameter regimes.
+This work presents a hypergraph coloring approach to the scalar PICOD problem.
+A \textit{conflict-free coloring} of a hypergraph is known from literature as an assignment of colors to its vertices so that each hyperedge of the graph contains one uniquely colored vertex.
+For a given PICOD problem represented by a hypergraph consisting of messages as vertices and request-sets as hyperedges, we present achievable PICOD schemes using conflict-free colorings of the PICOD hypergraph.
+Various graph theoretic parameters arising out of such colorings (and some new coloring variants) then give a number of upper bounds on the optimal PICOD length, which we study in this work.

+Suppose the PICOD hypergraph has $m$ vertices and $n$ hyperedges, where every hyperedge overlaps with at most $\Gamma$ other hyperedges.
+We show easy to implement randomized algorithms for the following: \begin{itemize} \item For the single request case, we give a PICOD of length $O(\log^2\Gamma)$.
+This result improves over known achievability results \cite{brahma_fragouli_PICOD,PolyTime_PICOD} for some parameter ranges. \item For the $t$-request case, we give an MDS code of length $\max(O(\log \Gamma \log m), O(t \log m))$.
+Further if the hyperedges (request sets) are sufficiently large, we give a PICOD of the same length as above, which is not based on MDS construction.
+In general, this gives an improvement over the results of \cite{PolyTime_PICOD}.
+Our codes are of near-optimal length (up to a multiplicative factor of $\log t$). \end{itemize}

 \thefootnote